Sicco van Goslinga: Career

-Yesterday, the princes and generals saw the left flank on the battlefield.
-They saw with horror how our men lay against the field fortifications and entrenchments, still in the rank orders as they had fallen.
-Our infantry is dilapidated and ruined and will never return. [...]
+"Yesterday, the princes and generals saw the left flank on the battlefield.
+They saw with horror how our men lay against the field fortifications and entrenchments, still in the ranks as they had fallen.
+Our infantry is dilapidated and ruined [...]
 The Count of Tilly will draw up a list [of the dead and wounded] in accordance with the advice of the generals and colonels. [...]
-It is undesirable for us to risk the cause of the Republic.
-There were times when I thought God would bring us to the brink of ruin, but the good god has saved the Republic at the highest price of a stream of blood, shed by the very bravest of this world.
+It does not suit us to jeopardize our Republic so many times [...], but the good Lord has preserved it, at the cost of a river of blood shed by the bravest people in the world.".

+Despite the victory, the limited strategic benefits would mean that Goslinga would still be criticised up to Slingenlandt's time as Grand Pensionary of Holland for giving Marlborough permission for the battle.

-Though Winston Churchill had no high opinion of Goslinga's military abilities he nevertheless extensively used his memoirs as a source.
+Unlike Willem Jan Knoop, Winston Churchill had a low opinion of Goslinga's military abilities, but nevertheless extensively used his memoirs as a source.
 To illustrate the good rapport between Marlborough and Goslinga, Churchill mentions the anecdote in which they shared Marlborough's cloak to sleep on after the battle of Ramillies.
 Although Sicco van Goslinga was generally positive about Marlborough and considered him a genius, he was also critical.
-Marlborough was good at playing sincerity, had excessive ambition, and was grudgingly greedy.
+In van Goslinga's opinion, Marlborough was good at pretending to be sincere and was excessively ambitious and greedy.
 Although brave, according to Van Goslinga, Marlborough also lacked a strong character.
 He wrote:

-He was sometimes indecisive, especially on the eve of some great undertaking, shrank from difficulties, and sometimes allowed himself to be beaten down by adversity.
+"He was sometimes indecisive, especially on the eve of some great undertaking, shrank from difficulties, and sometimes allowed himself to be beaten down by adversity.
 Maybe that's because he doesn't handle fatigue very well.
-He knows little about military discipline and gives too much freedom to the soldiers, causing them to commit horrible excesses.
+He knows little about military discipline and gives too much freedom to the soldiers, causing them to commit horrible excesses."

 Goslinga served as plenipotentiary for the Republic at the peace negotiations, leading up to the Treaty of Utrecht (1713).
 After the conclusion of the peace he served as extraordinary envoy of the Republic to the court of Louis XIV of France in 1714 and 1715.
 In 1728 he represented the Republic at the congress of Soissons about outstanding European diplomatic issues (like the status of Gibraltar).